SouthernMethodistUniversity/hpc_docs/docs/access.md

 1. Open a terminal
 2. Type `ssh <your_username>@<m3|superpod>.smu.edu` where `<your_username>` is
-   your username, which is usually the first part of your SMU email address, and `<m3|superpod>` is either `m3` or `superpod`.
+   your username, which is usually the first part of your SMU NetID, and `<m3|superpod>` is either `m3` or `superpod`.
 3. Type a Duo **passcode** or `1` for a Duo push.
 The passcode can come from the Duo app or from an OIT procured hardware token (faculty and